 ‘Book Worm’ (liberate a book from the shelf), ‘Surprise Us’ (transformed from its original purpose), ‘Shabby Chic it’ (a refurbished interior item), ‘Rework It’ (transform a piece of clothing), ‘Domestic Goddess’ (whip your kitchen gadgets into whimsical creations), ‘Hat Trick’ (open to children creating an astonishing hat).

-All funds raised from Redefine go to supporting vital Presbyterian Support East Coast social services - Enliven, Family Works, and Real People.
+All funds raised from Redefine go to supporting vital Presbyterian Support East Coast social services – Enliven and Family Works.

-Entries are open from April 1 to July 31 2017.
-Competition Entries range from $10 to $30.
-Entry forms are online www.redefine.net.nz or from any PSEC Charity-shop.
+Entries are open until 1 September 2017.
+Competition entries are just $10.
+Entry forms are online here or from any PSEC Charity-shop.

 Carla Allen with her the overall winning entry Multi-purpose mobile module and winner of Shabby Chic It category from 2015’s Redefine competition